Please check back for details regarding the 2021-22 school year

 Facilities use protocol

-We continue to promote healthy habits to include regular hand washing for all students and staff.
+The district continues to promote healthy habits to include regular hand washing for all students and staff.
 Handwashing should happen many times daily, and before and after touching surfaces that are frequently touched by others.
 The CDC recommends avoiding unnecessary travel especially into known areas where the virus exists.
 Individuals who are sick should stay home and remain home until they are symptom-free.
 If you have symptoms such as fever of more than 100 degrees, difficulty breathing and more, please call your healthcare provider for guidance.

 Please visit this link for more suggested tips to help avoid sickness: Healthy habits

 *Photo provided by the Office of the Governor

 After the governor's closure is lifted, should we again need to temporarily close schools beyond the 2019-20 school year, we will look to the following:

 - we are unable to safely operate our programming due to staffing limitations